Cloud DDoS Protection: How to Mitigate All Risks

 There are two tiers of service:

 AWS Shield Standard is available at no extra cost.
-It protects you from 96% of the most common attacks on 3 and 4 layers described in the first part of this article.
+It protects you from 96% of the most common attacks on 3 and 4 layers.
 This protection is applied automatically and transparently to your Elastic Load Balancers, Amazon CloudFront distributions, and AWS Route 53.

 Benefits of AWS Shield Standard: